m4cit/slangID2/README.md

 **Note:**

-1. For any change in the modules you have to create a new executable, or just run the .py file.

-2. It might take a while to load.
+1. It might take a while to load.
 Be patient.

 # Screenshot